dvpawankumar786/fmr_microservices/axon-giftcard-profiles/giftcard/README.md

 system.
 The following 3 profiles are available:
 * `command`: Contains the Giftcard aggregate
 * `query`: Contains the Giftcard read model
-* `client`: Executes a few test commands and a test query
+* `client`: Executes a few test commands and a test query using REST end points.

 By passing these as JVM arguments `spring.profiles.active` to `command,query,client`, you'll run the app as a monolith.